godotengine/godot-docs/classes/class_vector2.rst

 - :ref:`float<class_float>` **angle_to** **(** :ref:`Vector2<class_Vector2>` to **)**

-Returns the angle in radians between the two vectors.
+Returns the angle to the given vector, in radians.

 ----